AlexWendland/public-note/general/Search problems.md

 aliases:
   - search problems
   - search problem
-type: definition
-publish: true
+chatgpt: false
 created: 2023-10-24
 last_edited: 2023-10-24
+publish: true
-tags:
+tags: null
-chatgpt: false
+type: definition
 ---
 >[!tldr] Search problem
 >A problem is a *search problem* if we can verify a solution in [[Polynomial time|polynomial time]].
 >
 >Formally:
 >